HomeofNever/Data-Structure/hw/hw8/README.txt

 printFriendsWithinDistance(O(q * log(n))): Go through each friends and find in the adj_list; then calculate distances

-printUsersWithinIDRange(O(n)): Iterate over all users and calculate if it is in offset
+printUsersWithinIDRange(O(n)): Iterate over all users(worst case) and calculate if it is in offset

 MISC.
 COMMENTS TO GRADER:

-(optional, please be concise!)
+Since I cannot add extra function, in order to prevent int overflow, I copy the if code to calculate the diff in function printUsersWithinIDRange().
+I hope this is not considered as bad code style.